What’s a team?

 A team is not:

-* Some folks who work together from time to time.
+- Some folks who work together, part-time, from time to time.

-For an interesting discussion about how small teams work in warfare, see Maneuver warfare.
+For an interesting discussion, how small teams work in warfare, see Maneuver warfare.

 Why are teams important?

-This may seem obvious to many of you.
-But even for those, it may be useful to review.
+This may seem obvious to many of you, however, based on what I see, it seems necessary to review.

-1. No simple problems.
-We now need a team to figure out almost any problem, because they are all complicated.
-We need the knowledge from multiple people.
+- No simple problems.
+We now need a team to figure out almost any problem, because the problems are all complicated.
+We need knowledge from multiple people.

-2. Creating knowledge.
-The team is the unit that creates the real knowledge.
-They convert tacit knowledge to explicit knowledge.
+- Creating knowledge.
+The team is the unit that creates the real knowledge (yes, people as individuals can contribute, too).
+The team converts tacit knowledge to explicit knowledge.
 They brainstorm.
 They convert ideas to something more real, and examine whether they are achieving the vision.

-3. Has “it”.
-We can’t describe everything that makes a winning team.
+- Has “it.”
+I can’t describe everything that makes a winning team.
 One day knowledge.
 One day skill.
 One day motivation.
 Every day something different.
-But they get it done.
+They get it done.

-4. Motivation.
+- Motivation.
 Creating something brand new is hard work.
-The team members need to motivate each other to get past all the problems and issues.
+The team members need to motivate each other, reassure each other, support each other, to get past all the problems and issues.
 The team has to find its heart.
-Once it has it (the heart), you can let the Team run.
+Once it has it (the heart), you can let the team run.

-5. Clarity.
-If we have a real team, then when we examine what it produces each Sprint, we have clarity about that.
-The problems are much more obvious.
+- Clarity.
+If you have a real team, examine what it produces each Sprint.
+There is clarity in that.
+Problems are much more obvious.
 There is much less confusion.
 The best actions to make further progress are clearer.
-Tracking Team productivity or progress every sprint is far more useful than tracking individual productivity or progress.
+Tracking team productivity or progress every Sprint is far more useful than tracking individual productivity or progress.

-6. Fundamental to make Scrum work.
-Scrum is built upon a team concept.
-To get the real value from Scrum, you should start with a team.
-(I have not thought about it as much, but I think this would apply to all or almost all of Agile.)
+- Scrum is built upon a team concept.
+(Fundamental to making Scrum work.)
+To get the real value from Scrum, you should start with a real, stable, dedicated team.
+(I think this would apply to all or almost all of Agile.)